Table of Contents

-What Is the Revised Payment Services Directive (PSD2)?
+What Is the Revised Payment Services Directive EU (PSD2)?

 PSD2’s Predecessor Was Aimed at Developing a Single Payment Market in the European Union